RahavAyalon/evil_proxy/README.md

 # EvilProxy
 A proxy server that blocks access to websites using blacklisting and content filtering.

-# Traffic

-The EvilProxy runs on localhost:8080.
+By default, the EvilProxy server runs on localhost:8080.

 # Techniques:
 The EvilProxy server blocks a web request to websites using two techniques: Blacklisting and Content Filtering:

 1. Blacklisting: